Code-Institute-Submissions/abz2489-bookmark-it/TESTING.md

 <img src="documentation/bugs/bmi-bug5.png" height="350"/>
 <img src="documentation/bugs/bmi-fix5.png" height="350"/>

-6. Quantity increase and decrease buttons aren't working when clicked.
+6. Quantity increase and decrease buttons on the book summary page aren't working when clicked.
 The rest of the logic works; disabling the buttons at certain points.
 Fixed, I was missing a simple hyphen in one of the classes.

+7. Quantity increase and decrease buttons work on the book summary page but not on the basket page.
+I had two different variables for .qty-input in the script; allQtyInputs and allQuantityInputs.
+Fixed by removing allQuantityInputs and replacing it with allQtyInputs.
+Both quantity inputs on the book summary page and the basket page now increment and decrement.